Skip to content

 The prompt to show when no value is selected.

-value class-attribute instance-attribute
+value instance-attribute class-attribute

-value: var[SelectType | None] = var[Optional[SelectType]](
+value: var[SelectType | NoSelection] = var[

-The value of the select.
+The value of the selection.

 Changed class